HackIllinois/api/documentation/docs/reference/services/Profile.md

 GET /profile/favorite/
 -------------------------

-Returns a list of profiles that the user has favorited.
+Returns a list of profiles that the current user has favorited.

 Response format:
 ```